fjarri-attic/brain/documentation.rst

 Asynchronous transactions are slightly different.
-During the transaction requests will not return values, because they are not, in fact, executed - they are stored inside the connection object and passed to DB engine in one single package when `commit()`_ is called.
-If the user changes his mind and calls `rollback()`_, all this package is simply discarded.
+During the transaction requests will not return values, because they are not, in fact, executed - they are stored inside the connection object and passed to DB engine in one single package when `Connection.commit()`_ is called.
+If the user changes his mind and calls `Connection.rollback()`_, all this package is simply discarded.

  >>> conn.beginAsync()
  >>> conn.modify(id1, ['a'], 0)